adri-standard/adri/README.md

 # Agent Data Readiness Index (ADRI)

-ADRI is a framework for assessing the quality and readiness of data for AI agent consumption and processing.
-It provides a structured approach to evaluating data quality across multiple dimensions, helping AI systems make informed decisions about the reliability of their data sources.
+ADRI is a framework for assessing the quality and readiness of data for AI agent consumption.
+It helps ensure your AI agents work with reliable data by evaluating quality across multiple dimensions and providing guards against unreliable data sources.

 ## Features